Skip navigation

 Goals: Asking and answering questions in the present simple tense; distinguishing between affirmative, negative, and interrogative sentences using “be,” auxiliary “do/does,” and basic modal verbs.

-Prerequisite: A basic understanding of the present simple tense and modal verbs can and must.
+Prerequisite: A basic understanding of the present simple tense and modal verbs such as “can” and “must.”

 Related Lesson: See What are Question Words?